 After you’ve taken your dog for a walk, check its coat and skin for signs of ticks.

-These are quite easy to see and move quite slowly compared with fleas, but they are just as dangerous and can spread a range of diseases and infection, so it’s important to carefully remove any you find, using tweezers.
+These are quite easy to see and move quite slowly compared with fleas, but they are just as dangerous and can spread a range of diseases and infection, so it’s essential to remove any you find, carefully using tweezers.

 Gently work them free of the skin so that the head is not left behind.
 Treat the affected area with an antiseptic cream.